Specimen (band)

-Specimen are a British band founded in the 1980s.
+Specimen are a British band founded in 1981.
 Their music has been described as spanning many different genres of music, including glam, goth, punk and post-punk, and the band is widely credited as one of the pioneers of the goth subculture, both musically and stylistically.

 Early days

 The band was formed in 1981 in Bristol, England by vocalist Olli Wisdom with guitarists Jon Klein (from Europeans) and Kevin Mills (from the X-Certs).
 Their first show was at a street party celebrating the wedding of Charles, Prince of Wales and Lady Diana Spencer.
 In 1982, the band relocated to Soho, London, where Wisdom founded the infamous Batcave weekly club-night.
 Ian Astbury described the band's unique hybrid of punk and glam: "Specimen were very dark, but they were as much German as they were The Addams Family.
 They were like a Death Bowie."

 When approached by Wisdom and asked to join Specimen, original keyboardist Jonny Slut initially declined because he could not play any instruments.
 Wisdom insisted and Slut eventually learned to play the keyboard by utilizing guiding stickers.
 Sporting what would become known as deathhawk hair, Jonny Slut proved no less photogenic than frontman Olli himself in mascara and black lace.

 While the band were together, they never released a full album, only singles and a mini album.
 However, in 1997, two full-length compilations were released featuring various Specimen songs.
 In 1985, the original Specimen lineup broke up after the release of the Sharp Teeth Pretty Teeth single.
 Olli Wisdom moved to San Francisco, California, USA and formed a short-lived American version of Specimen.